CLSherrod/clsherrod.github.io/_posts/2018-04-16-biggest-problem-in-business.md

 date: 2018-04-16
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
   - marketing
-permalink: "/biggest-problem-in-business/"
+permalink: /biggest-problem-in-business/
 ---
 I get so frustrated when I see entrepreneurs struggling in business.
 It's almost always because they don't have enough business.
 And after a short talk it's almost always that they don't have nearly enough qualified leads.